-Also note that with this approach, adding a connection will only affect the user's connections on the site he is currently logged into, and will not be reflected on other member sites, whereas with a single app on an SSO group, adding a connection will also change the user's state on all member sites.
+Also note that with this approach, adding a connection will only affect the user's connections on the site they are currently logged into, and will not be reflected on other member sites, whereas with a single app on an SSO group, adding a connection will also change the user's state on all member sites.

 * When using multiple apps with Facebook for a site group, it is required to keep all apps using the same Facebook API version .
 You are also required to configure a business entity for your sites, to aggregate and transfer data across all sites in the group easily.

-Defining a single app for the group - This approach utilizes the same application for all sites in the site group.
-This maximizes control over app settings and reduces app maintenance, since only one app is maintained.
+Defining a single app for the group - This approach maximizes control over app settings and reduces app maintenance, since only one app is maintained.

 With a single app, all sites share the same permissions, and are able to retrieve the same data and perform the same actions (though they are not required to).

-Since only one app is used, new user registration will only have to be authorized once on the first site that he logs into.
-This contributes to transparent registration, as a user who has been authorized once will be registered and authorized on all child sites automatically.
+Since only one app is used, new users will only have to be authorized once, on the first site that they log in to.
+This contributes to transparent registration, as a user who has been authorized once will be authenticated automatically in all sites in the group.

 Important: Make sure to have all your sites require the same permission set when more than one site within the group use an app on any particular social network.